DonghaoWu/AWS/AWS-SAA/Serverless-Architecture.md

 --------------------------------------------------------------------

 #### `Comment:`
-1. Both messages in SQS queues are same, they are from SNS and created in Lambda function. (`TotalNotifier`)
+1. Both messages in SQS queues are same, they are from SNS and created by Lambda function. (`TotalNotifier`)

 2. By now you should have received a new email from HighAlert that includes an alert about customer C2’s high account balance.
 That same message was also sent to your two Simple Queue Service queues, ready to be picked up by another process.